cherryraichu/GameDreams/README.md

 The following **required** functionality is completed:

-* [Yes ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [Yes ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [Yes ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [Yes ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

-The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented features:

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/gNpMsTM"  ><a href="//imgur.com/a/gNpMsTM">CodePath WEB102 Prework - Annie Zhou</a></blockquote>

 <!-- Replace this with whatever GIF tool you used! -->